Home —> LED Bar Lights for Vision-Guided Robots on Conveyor Belts

 High Intensity LED Matrix Illuminators DL5 Series

 Modular High-Flux LED Illuminators for Large-Scale Industrial Vision Systems Scalable 100mm modular design.
 High-Flux LED matrix technology.
 Integrated focal or diffuse lenses.
 Rigid anodized aluminum frame.
 Side-groove flexible mounting system.
 HTTM thermal dissipation material.
 Integrated 24Vdc stabilized driver.
 Scratch-resistant protective glass.
-Vibration-resistant M8 connector.
+Vibration-resistant industrial M8 connector.
 Mandatory 48-hour burn-in test.
-Scalable Modular Architecture: Incremental 100mm modules allow for custom lengths and shapes, ensuring perfect adaptability for diverse industrial machinery.
-Superior Structural Rigidity: The reinforced anodized aluminum frame provides essential stiffness for large-scale …
+Why Choose DL5 Series Scalable Modular Architecture: Built upon foundational 100×100 mm tiles, this design allows the creation of expansive lighting panels.
+It seamlessly scales up to 1000×1000 mm, accommodating complex …

 DL11 Series new generation LED matrix illuminators for machine vision